 - Have touched or who came in contact with the rash on your body

-Monkeypox spreads in a few ways.
-A person with monkeypox can spread it to others from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+Mpox spreads in a few ways.
+A person with mpox can spread it 1-4 days before symptoms appear until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.

-- Monkeypox can spread to anyone (regardless of gender identity or sexual orientation) through close, personal, often skin-to-skin contact, including:
+- Mpox can spread through close, personal, often skin-to-skin contact, including:

-- Direct contact with monkeypox rash, scabs, or body fluids from a person with monkeypox
+- Direct contact with mpox rash, scabs, or body fluids from a person with mpox

-- Touching objects, fabrics (clothing, bedding, or towels), and surfaces that have been used by someone with monkeypox
+- Touching objects, fabrics (clothing, bedding, or towels), and surfaces that have been used by someone with mpox

 - This direct contact can happen during intimate contact, including:

-- Oral, anal, and vaginal sex or touching the genitals (penis, testicles, labia, and vagina) or anus (butthole) of a person with monkeypox
+- Oral, anal, and vaginal sex or touching the genitals (penis, testicles, labia, and vagina) or anus (butthole) of a person with mpox

 - Hugging, massage, and kissing